Road & Travel Magazine

 Here are a few tips to consider on how to make an evaluation on a parent's driving ability before you approach them.

-Listen for any unusual complaints like more tired than usual, not seeing as well, lethargic, hearing seems impaired, etc. Pay attention to his or her behavior around the house.
-Is anything out of the norm?
+Listen for any unusual complaints like more tired than usual, not seeing as well, lethargic, hearing seems impaired, forgetful behavior, etc. Pay attention to his or her habits around the house.
+Is anything out of the norm or showing changes in managing everyday tasks?
 Could it be a case of overmedication?
 When was the last time he or she had a check-up?
 Perhaps you should go on the next appointment to ask questions.
-Quite often, our parents won't admit to physical ailments, so we have to take charge.
+Quite often, our parents won't admit to physical ailments so we have to take charge.

 The first thing you should do is rule out any medical causes for the change in driving habits.
 If it's not a medical problem then very likely it is just the wrath of old age slowing down the senses.
 For some it's simply their sight, for others it could be hearing, or just a slowing reaction time, most of which have reasonable solutions.

 Offer to go on little trips to the store or barber shop, the cleaners or movies with them.
 Observe for yourself their driving skills to note if anything is different.
-Is either parent driving in a manner that could cause an accident, or worse, put them in harms way?
+Is either parent driving in a manner that could cause an accident or put them in harms way?

 If you notice a difference in driving ability, you should then call a family meeting to discuss your findings.
 This may be more difficult for some since your family may be spread out across the country.
 However, you could do a conference call or an online discussion.